Click on the job below for the full description and how to apply.

 Position Responsibilities:

-• Strategically, creatively, and boldly use client-driven, community-grounded impact litigation to support AASF’s policy priorities.
+- Strategically, creatively, and boldly use client-driven, community-grounded impact litigation to support AASF’s policy priorities.

-• Act as a thought partner to assist the Executive Director on issues related to the organization to ensure implementation of AASF’s mission, strategic plan, and program goals.
+- Act as a thought partner to assist the Executive Director on issues related to the organization to ensure implementation of AASF’s mission, strategic plan, and program goals.

-• Ensure the Executive Director’s awareness of and involvement in a project or decision-making process at the relevant moment, as informed by day-to-day events and performance.
+- Keep the Executive Director informed of organizational culture, project status, strategic priorities, and challenges.
+This includes ensuring Executive Director’s awareness of and involvement in a project or decision-making process at the relevant moment, as informed by day-to-day events and performance.

-• Assist with and support AASF’s administrative and legislative advocacy by providing legal analysis and technical assistance.
+- Support AASF’s administrative and legislative advocacy by providing legal analysis and technical assistance.

-• Serve as a legal/ policy expert in coalitions with external partners.
+- Serve as a legal/ policy expert in coalitions with external partners.

-• Other duties as assigned.
+- Other duties as assigned.

 Required Qualifications:

-• Ability to operationalize vision, think strategically, creatively problem solve, lead change, and exercise exceptional confidentiality, discretion, and judgment.
+- Ability to operationalize vision, think strategically, creatively problem-solve, lead change, and exercise exceptional confidentiality, discretion, and judgment.

 AASF is an Equal Opportunity Employer and we maintain a strong interest in our employees’ career development and strive to provide opportunities for growth and education for dedicated members of our team.